edgarmilvus/JSTypescriptProgrammingSeries/README.md

 > **Official Source Code Repository** for the ebooks.

 ### Volume 1: Building Intelligent Apps with JavaScript & TypeScript.
-Foundations, OpenAI API, Zod, and LangChain.js.",
+Foundations, OpenAI API, Zod, and LangChain.js.
 ### Volume 2: The Modern Stack.
-Building Generative UI with Next.js, Vercel AI SDK, and React Server Components.",
+Building Generative UI with Next.js, Vercel AI SDK, and React Server Components.
 ### Volume 3: Master Your Data.
-Production RAG, Vector Databases, and Enterprise Search with JavaScript.",
+Production RAG, Vector Databases, and Enterprise Search with JavaScript.
 ### Volume 4: Autonomous Agents.
-Building Multi-Agent Systems and Workflows with LangGraph.js.",
+Building Multi-Agent Systems and Workflows with LangGraph.js.
 ### Volume 5: The Edge of AI.
-Local LLMs (Ollama), Transformers.js, WebGPU, and Performance Optimization.",
+Local LLMs (Ollama), Transformers.js, WebGPU, and Performance Optimization.
 ### Volume 6: The AI-Ready SaaS Boilerplate.
-Auth, Database with Vector Support, and Payment Stack.",
+Auth, Database with Vector Support, and Payment Stack.

 ### The Complete Series “AI with JavaScript & TypeScript”: